-Teaching Weekend (Willingdon Church)
+Teaching Weekend (Steinbach MB Church)

-Thursday, Sept.
-22, 2022 6:30 - 9:30 pm
+Friday, April 11, 2025 6:30 - 9:30 pm

 Session 1 Course Introduction How Theology Works

 Session 2 God and Revelation

-Friday, Sept.
-23, 2022 6:30 - 9:30 pm

 Session 3 Creation - Thinking Integratively Humanity - In the Image of God

+Saturday, April 12, 2025 8:30 - 4:30 pm

 Session 4 Salvation - from What to What?

-Saturday, Sept.
-24, 2022 8:30 am - 1:00 pm Session 5 The Church - What is It?
+Session 5 The Church - What is It?
 Community Hermeneutic What is it Good For?

 Session 6 Life Together - Baptism and the Lord's Supper in Light of the Last Things

-Note: Attending all sessions of the course intensive is a requirement for passing the course.
+Note: Attending all intensive course sessions is a requirement for passing the course.